tweag/cardano-conformance-testing-of-consensus/docs/design.md

 5. `cardano-node` connects to our simulated peers
 6. Once all of the peers have been connected to, the point schedule begins running
-7. After the point schedule has finished, we **SOME HOW** observe the final state of `cardano-node`
+7. After the point schedule has finished, we observe the final state of `cardano-node`.

-   To accomplish this, can we create a new peer, who connects to the NUT, and asks to be caught up?
 8. The server will exit with a return code corresponding to whether or not `cardano-node` ended in the correct state.